 This way nothing gets forgotten or left out as you get busy and landscaping falls to the bottom of the priority list.
 This is important because Mother Nature is always delivering extreme weather conditions.
 You don’t want to forget about your property’s needs and then find yourself looking at drooping plants or brown grass.

-Here is a seasonal look at essential landscape tasks that keep your site looking proper and polished.
+Here are essential landscaping tasks that keep your industrial site looking proper and polished.

 January to February

-During the early part of the year, much of your landscape is hibernating under a blanket of snow.
+During the early part of the year in Northeast Ohio, much of your landscape is hibernating under a blanket of snow.
 So there’s not a ton of work you could be doing out there.

 But this is a great time to be proactive and meet with your commercial landscape team to make your plans for the rest of the year.